Start a little good with water conservation:

 Did you know that the supply of water in India could be half its demand by 2030?
 According to the NITI Aayog report (June 2018), this could cause severe water scarcity for hundreds of millions of people.

 Realising how this above prediction could derail India’s growth and development, we have also undertaken initiatives to conserve water.
 Founded on the premise that what concerns the nation concerns us too, we established the Hindustan Unilever Foundation (HUF) in 2010.
 HUF is a non-profit company which, backed by collaborative efforts, anchors our initiatives in community development and sustainability in the space of water management.

 The Foundation supports programmes focussed on water conservation, community-based governance of water resources and efficient use of water in agriculture.
 Through HUF, we also support knowledge initiatives in this area.

 At Hindustan Unilever Limited, we believe that effective water management must consider all facets of water use.
 This is why our efforts are geared toward water management through product innovations as well as efficiency in production processes and supply chains.

 Take, for example, HUF’s Water for Public Good programme.
 Working in collaboration with non-profit organizations, Water for Public Good has delivered fantastic solutions for water security and well-being for rural communities.
 The projects supported in this programme are based on three basic principles: Governance for Water, Quantity of Water and Benefits to the Community.

-A solution that’s helped transform the economic and social lives of farmers
+A solution that’s helped transform the lives of farmers

 In the more recent past, farmers of Maharashtra’s Sonushi village (Nashik) benefited immensely from an HUF initiative.
 These farmers stood to lose revenue as they were paddy-growing farmers whose lands would be vacant after harvest.
 Without a year-round irrigation system in place, they had no other choice.